ProTechEx/vgpu-proxmox/README.md

-# NVIDIA vGPU on PVE 7.1 with a NVIDIA T1000 GPU
+# NVIDIA vGPU with the 510 driver

-This tutorial (and included patches) should allow you to use vGPU unlock on PVE 7.1 with the opt-in 5.15 Linux Kernel with a NVIDIA T1000 GPU.
-The GPU uses the TU117 Chip so other GPUs with the same Chip (T400, T600, GTX 1650 **NOT** Super) will probably work (no guarantees).
+Thanks to the great work of a `LIL'pingu` in the vgpu unlock discord we can finally use the (at the time of writing) latest NVIDIA GRID driver with the version number 510.47.03 with most consumer GPUs.
+Personally I have tested the T1000, a turing based card but others from the discord server got it working with a pascal based card as well.

-### This tutorial assumes you are using a clean install of PVE 7.1, or ymmv when using an existing installation.
+### This tutorial assumes you are using a clean install of Proxmox 7.1, or ymmv when using an existing installation.
 Make sure to always have backups!

+The patch included in this repository should work on other linux systems with kernel versions >= 5.13 but I have only tested it on proxmox.
+If you are not using proxmox, you have to adapt some parts of this tutorial to work for your distribution.

 ## Packages